google/WebFundamentals/src/_langs/en/fundamentals/layouts/navigation-patterns/appbar/index.markdown

 - Primary actions
 - (Optional) Menu button

 Nearly every site on the internet will have actions they enable their users to perform, search for example.
-Place buttons to perform these actions in the App Bar, giving your user a common to find out what the current actions are available on that page.
+Place buttons to perform these actions in the App Bar, giving your user a common way to find out what the current actions are available on that page.

 If you have a menu, use the hamburger icon (three horizontal lines) and place it on the far left or far right.
 Once you have selected a side, don't move it, always keep it in the same position meaning the user only needs to learn where it is once.